kestra-io/docs/content/docs/02.tutorial/index.md

 title: 📚 Tutorial
 ---

-Welcome to this tutorial on Kestra!
-Kestra is an open-source workflow engine and job scheduler that allows you to automate and manage complex workflows efficiently.

-In this tutorial, we will guide you through the basics of Kestra and show you how to use its key features.
-You will learn how to create flows, schedule jobs, and manage the execution of tasks.
-We will also cover topics such as parallel task execution, error handling, or task running in Docker.

-This tutorial is designed for anyone who wants to learn how to use Kestra, regardless of their experience level.
-Whether you are a developer, data scientist, or IT professional, this tutorial will provide you with the knowledge you need to start with Kestra and automate your workflows.
-So let's get started!
+Kestra is an open-source orchestrator designed to bring Infrastructure as Code (IaC) best practices to all workflows — from those orchestrating mission-critical applications, IT operations, business processes, and data pipelines, to simple Zapier-style automations.

+You can use Kestra to:
+- run workflows on-demand, event-driven or based on a regular schedule
+- programmatically interact with any system or programming language
+- orchestrate microservices, batch jobs, ad-hoc scripts (written in Python, R, Julia, Node.js, and more), SQL queries, data ingestion syncs, dbt or Spark jobs, or any other applications or processes.

+This tutorial will guide you through **key concepts** in Kestra.
+We'll build upon the "Hello-world" flow from the [Getting Started](../01.getting-started.md) section, and we'll gradually introduce new concepts including `namespaces`, `tasks`, parametrization with `inputs` and scheduling using `triggers`.
+We'll then dive into `parallel` task execution, error handling, as well as custom scripts and microservices running in isolated containers.
+Let's get started!

 ::next-link